-Major risk violations include, for example, offenses relating to corruption, breaches of antitrust law and violations of Anti-Money Laundering regulations, as well as serious violations of binding technical provisions.
+Violations posing a high risk include, for example, offenses relating to corruption, breaches of antitrust law and violations of Anti-Money Laundering regulations, as well as violations of binding technical provisions or violations in connection with environmental regulations.
 After receipt of the report, the Business Practices Office conducts an initial risk-based assessment of the potential violation.
 For tip-offs with high risk for the company, an initial legal review of the incident is carried out.
 If the review finds that the suspicions are substantiated, the case is assigned to the appropriate investigative unit (e.g. Corporate Security, Corporate Data Protection, Corporate Audit, or Legal Division) with specific orders to conduct an investigation.

 The affected employee is given an opportunity – as soon as possible – to respond to the allegations.
 Until the violation is proven, the employee will be considered innocent.
 Incriminating and exonerating evidence is considered equally during the investigation.
 The BPO accompanies the processing of tip-offs until the case has been closed.
 While doing so, the BPO ensures complete confidentiality.
 Moreover, our whistleblower system places great importance on fairness – in dealing with both whistleblowers and employees affected by an allegation.
 The BPO always applies the principle of proportionality.
 We examine each case individually to determine what consequences are suitable, necessary and appropriate.

 If you have concrete indications of major risk violations in connection with the Daimler Group, you can contact the Whistleblower System BPO via the following contact details.

 You may use the reporting form to report suspicions of a severe violation – if desired anonymous – to the Whistleblower System BPO.

 Available from Monday to Friday 9 a.m. – 6 p.m.